ericphanson/SDPAFamily.jl/README.md

 ### Using a number type other than `BigFloat`

 SDPA-GMP.jl uses `BigFloat` for problem data and solution by default.
 To use, for example, `Float64` instead, simply call `SDPA_GMP.Optimizer{Float64}()`.
 However, this may cause underflow errors when reading the solution file, particularly when `MathOptInterface` bridges are used.
-Note that with `MathOptInterface` all the problem data must be parametrised by the same nymber type, i.e. `Float64` in this case.
+Note that with `MathOptInterface` all the problem data must be parametrised by the same number type, i.e. `Float64` in this case.

 ### Using presolve